 - A cable or similar decorative feature may be worked along the raglan line to bring more emphasis to the shaping.

 Raglan Knitting Patterns

-- Flax from Tin Can Knits - A classic raglan style, this pattern has a fantastic ribbed pattern running down the sleeves.
-It's available as a free Ravelry download sized from newborn to 4XL, so you can knit one for everyone in the family.
+- Flax from Tin Can Knits: A classic raglan style, this pattern has a fantastic ribbed pattern running down the sleeves.
+It's available as a free Ravelry download sized from newborn to 4XL so that you can knit one for everyone in the family.

-- Color Blocked Striped Raglan - From this article writer's book, Colorwork Knitting, you will have a lot of fun playing with color in this basic raglan sweater pattern.
+- Color Blocked Striped Raglan: You will have a lot of fun playing with color in this basic raglan sweater pattern.